Waterton Lakes National Park Camping

 Waterton Lakes National Park Campgrounds

 Waterton Lakes National Park has three campgrounds holding almost campsites.
-Reservations are taken for sites at the main Townsite Campground through the PARKS CANADA CAMPGROUND RESERVATION SERVICE (877/737-3783) and it’s strongly recommended that you reserve as soon as the system opens in January (check the website for the exact day and time reservations are accepted).
+Reservations are taken for sites at the main Townsite Campground through the PARKS CANADA CAMPGROUND RESERVATION SERVICE (877/737-3783) and it’s strongly recommended that you reserve as soon as the system opens in January (see Waterton Lakes National Park campground Reservations in 2024 for details).

 The most popular camping spot—thanks to a central location and top-notch amenities—is TOWNSITE CAMPGROUND (Apr. to mid-Oct.), a large, open facility within walking distance of the lake, trailheads, restaurants, and shops.
 Many of its more than 246 sites have power, water, and sewer hookups.
 The campground also offers showers and kitchen shelters.